sarala-2210/Word-Scrambled-Game/README.md

 # Word-Scramble-Game
-Word Scrambled Game is a Word Game in which words are jumbled and, one has to guess correct word if ithe guessed word is correct, Score get incremented by 1.
-If wrong, chances get decremented by 1.
+Word Scramble Solver Strategy Game in HTML5 CSS3 and Javascript. word-guessing-game, A game of Scrambled words.
+Try to unscramble words to score up.'
+If the three consecutive guesses are correct then the game is levelled up.
+If get a word wrong three times the game is over.
 <div><b>Play now and have fun!</b></div>